nais/doc/observability/tracing/README.md

 * `x-b3-sampled`
 * `x-b3-flags`
 * `x-b3`

+**TODO: Illustrate relationship of traceid, spanid and parentspanid**

 **TODO: Check source code to find which headers are actually dealt with by istio-proxy**